 A non-AP STA uses the TWT Group ID, Zero Offset of Group, TWT Unit, and TWT Offset subfield(#3641) values to compute its TWT value within the TWT group(#3493).
 A STA's TWT value is equal to the value of the Zero Offset of Group subfield(#3641) plus TWT Offset subfield(#3641) times the value of TWT Unit subfield(#3641).

-The Nominal Minimum Wake Duration field contains the minimum amount of time that the TWT-requesting STA expects that it needs to be awake in order to complete the frame exchanges associated with the Flow Identifier for the period of (#3470) Wake Interval (#3470).
+The Nominal Minimum Wake Duration field contains the minimum amount of time that the TWT-requesting STA expects that it needs to be awake in order to complete the frame exchanges associated with the Flow Identifier for the period of TWT (#3470) Wake Interval, where TWT Wake Interval is the average time that the TWT-requesting STA expects to elapse between successive TWT SPs (#3470).
 The least significant bit of the field corresponds to 256 microseconds.

-The Wake Interval Mantissa subfield is set to the value of the mantissa of the TWT Wake Interval value in microseconds, base 2.
+The TWT Wake Interval Mantissa subfield is set to the value of the mantissa of the TWT Wake Interval value in microseconds, base 2.

-When transmitted by a TWT requesting STA, the TWT Channel field contains a bitmap indicating which channel the STA desires (#3514) to use as a temporary primary channel during a TWT SP.
+When transmitted by a TWT requesting STA, the TWT Channel field contains a bitmap indicating which channel the STA requests (#3514) to use as a temporary primary channel during a TWT SP.
 When transmitted by a TWT responding STA, the TWT Channel field contains a bitmap indicating which channel the TWT requesting STA is allowed to use as a temporary channel during the TWT SP.
-Each bit in the bitmap corresponds to one minimum channel width (#3263) for the band in which the TWT responding STA’s associated BSS is currently operating, with the least significant bit corresponding to the lowest numbered channel of the operating channels of the BSS.
+Each bit in the bitmap corresponds to one minimum channel width (see 8.4.2.170l Subchannel Selective Transmission (SST) Operation element) (#3263) for the band in which the TWT responding STA’s associated BSS is currently operating, with the least significant bit corresponding to the lowest numbered channel of the operating channels of the BSS.
 A value of 1 in a bit position in the bitmap transmitted by a TWT requesting STA means that operation with that channel as the primary channel is desired during a TWT SP.
 A value of 1 in a bit position in the bitmap transmitted by a TWT responding STA means that operation with that channel as the primary channel is allowed during the TWT SP.

-When sent by a non-AP (#3644) STA, the Protection Indicator subfield indicates TWT protection priority of the STA when the STA's wake scheduling information cannot be met by the AP.
-The value of the Protection Indicator subfield is set to 1 to request the AP to protect its TWT(s) by allocating RAW(s).
-It is set to 0 if the TWT protection by RAW scheduling is not required by the non-AP STA. (#3644)
+A TWT requesting (#3644) STA sets the TWT Protection subfield to 1 to request the TWT responding STA to provide protection of the set of TWT SPs corresponding to the requested TWT ID by allocating RAW(s) that restrict access to the medium during the TWT SP(s) for that(those) TWTs.
+A TWT requesting STA sets the TWT Protection subfield to 0 to if TWT protection by RAW allocation is not requested for the corresponding TWT(s). (#3644)

-When sent by an AP, the Protection Indicator subfield means whether the protection of the assigned TWT(s) by allocating RAW(s) is guaranteed or not.
-The value of the Protection Indicator subfield is set to 1 to indicate that the TWT(s) is guaranteed to be protected from TIM STAs by allocating RAW(s).
-It is set to 0 to indicate that the TWT(s) might not be protected from TIM STAs by allocating RAW(s). (#3644)
+When transmitted by a TWT responding STA, the TWT Protection subfield indicates whether the TWT SP(s) identified in the TWT element will be protected.
+A TWT responding STA sets the value of the TWT Protection subfield to 1 to indicate that the TWT SP(s) corresponding to the TWT ID(s) of the TWT element will be protected by allocating RAW(s) that restrict access to the medium during the TWT SP(s) for that(those) TWT(s).
+A TWT responding STA sets the value of the TWT Protection subfield to 0 to indicate that the TWT SP(s) identified in the TWT element might not be protected from TIM STAs by allocating RAW(s). (#3644)

 The format of the NDP Paging field is defined in Figure 8-575a23 (NDP Paging field format).